 A TECHNICAL BREAK.
 CONSIDER AS A THUMB RULE

-On a second day of our Wanaka stay three of my sick fellows went to photograph yet another sunrise and later after breakfast on another drive.
-‘They do not want to lose time on being seek and on a good night sleep.
-It is like a snow ball.
-The more they do not take care, the more sick we all are’ – another note in my diary.
-Two of us, me included, skipped fully.
+On the second day of our Wanaka stay, three of my sick fellows went to photograph yet another sunrise and later after breakfast on another drive.
+‘They do not want to lose time on being seek and on a night of good night sleep.
+It is like a snowball.
+The more they do not take care, the sicker we all are’ – another note in my diary.
+Two of us, me included, skipped entirely.
 Stayed at the villa, rested, slept out and in the meantime made use of the washing machine.
 One fellow made his own day, sightseeing on foot.
-The only one of us not sick at all went on canyoning expedition she booked ahead.
+The only one of us not sick at all went on the canyoning expedition she booked ahead.

 Did we use our technical break wisely?
 As the next day has shown, unfortunately not.